Navdeep2020/Fitness_Tracker_App/README.md

 ## Contributing 🤝

 Contributions are welcome!
 If you have any feature requests, bug reports, or suggestions for improvement, feel free to open an issue or submit a pull request.

+## Availability 📲

+The Fitness Tracker App is currently not available on the App Store.
+I'm continuously working on adding new features and improving the app's functionality.
+Once all features are implemented and the app is ready for public release, I will upload it to the App Store.
+Stay tuned for updates!